Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-democracy.md

 At the end of each launch period, the most seconded proposal will move to referendum.
 During this time you can cast a vote for or against the proposal.
 You may also lock up your tokens for a greater length of time to weigh your vote more strongly.
 During the time your tokens are locked, you are unable to transfer them, however they can still be used for further votes.
 Locks are layered on top of each other, so an eight week lock does not become a 15 week lock if you vote again a week later, rather another eight week lock is placed to extend the lock just one extra week.

-To vote on a referendum, navigate to the ["Democracy" tab of AXIASolar Apps](https://axiasolar.js.org/apps/#/democracy/).
+To vote on a referendum, navigate to the ["Democracy" tab of AXIA Apps](https://AXIA.js.org/apps/#/democracy/).
 Any active referendum will show in the "referenda" column.
 Click the blue button "Vote" to cast a vote for the referendum.

 If you would like to cast your vote for the proposal select the "Aye, I approve" option.
 If you would like to cast your vote against the proposal in referendum you will select "Nay, I do not approve" option.